-We are deeply concerned about recent statements from some Congressional leadership supporting proposals that would deeply cut Medicaid funding.
+We are deeply concerned that the policies under consideration by the Energy and Commerce Committee to meet its reconciliation instructions to cut spending by at least \$880 billion will gut the Medicaid program and take away care from millions of people.
 Medicaid is already lean and efficient.
 Funding cuts, caps, or changes that limit eligibility for or make it harder to enroll in or maintain coverage threaten the longstanding Medicaid guarantee for people with disabilities, older adults and their families.
 Medicaid is critical not only as primary coverage for health care, it is also the primary payer for long-term services and supports (LTSS) that support people with disabilities and older adults.
 Furthermore, cuts to Medicaid are cuts to Medicare, as Medicaid protects low-income people with Medicare from deep poverty by helping with their out-of-pocket costs and covering benefits that Medicare does not, including dental, vision, hearing and non-emergency medical transportation.

 For many people with disabilities and older adults, accessing timely needed care is a life or death matter and Medicaid is the only program that can meet their needs.
-We strongly oppose Medicaid cuts in any form, whether it is done by imposing work requirements, repealing the eligibility and enrollment rule, imposing spending caps on states, cutting the federal medical assistance percentage (FMAP), or further limiting the way states fund their share of Medicaid costs.
+We strongly oppose Medicaid cuts in any form, whether it is done by imposing work requirements, repealing the eligibility and enrollment rule, imposing spending caps on states, cutting the federal medical assistance percentage (FMAP) for any part of the program, or further limiting the way states fund their share of Medicaid costs.
 These proposals all lead to the same result: people with disabilities and older adults will lose care and support that keep them healthy and independent.